Give your child the gift of beautiful, legible handwriting!

 Horizons Penmanship for Grades 1 to 6

 Another good handwriting program comes from Horizons.
 The Horizons Penmanship workbooks and teacher’s guides are available for first through sixth grades.
 Our sons used these when they were in junior high to spruce up their handwriting.

 Recommendations for Handwriting for the Older Student

-If you want a beautiful cursive handwriting, the Spencerian style is the old fashioned style that was used in the late 1800’s.
-It has more ruffles and flourishes than modern handwriting styles, but the workbooks offer more practice in doing the different strokes than typical handwriting curriculum.
+For a beautiful cursive handwriting, use the Spencerian style.
+It is the old fashioned style taught in the late 1800’s.
+It has more ruffles and flourishes than modern handwriting styles.
+The workbooks offer more practice in doing the different strokes than typical handwriting curriculum.
 You don’t have to add all the extra curlicues to your cursive writing.
-When your student does the exercises, his handwriting should improve considerably at a very reasonable price.
+It is reasonably priced.

-On the other hand, if your older student is extremely handwriting challenged (preferring to print as many successful adults do), then you might want to look at the Getty Dubay Italic Cursive (also called Portland Italic).
-It is basically a printing style that is connected to resemble cursive–nice and easy to master.
-The book I would recommend, in that case, is the Write Now!
+If your older student prefers to print, then take a look at the Getty Dubay Italic Cursive. (also called Portland Italic).
+It is a printed italic with connection letters that resemble cursive.
+It looks nice and is easy to master.
+The book I recommend, in that case, is the Write Now!
 Course.